yathrib-04/Threejs-product-viewer/README.md

-# Interactive THreejs Product Viewer
+# Interactive Threejs Product Viewer

 An interactive 3D product viewer built with Three.js that allows users to explore a chair model with mouse interactions and automatic camera rotation.